H4NM/WhoYouCalling/README.md

-# WhoYouCalling
+﻿# WhoYouCalling

-Monitors network activity made by a process through the use of Windows Event Tracing (ETW) and by Full Packet Capture that's subjected to BPF filtering based on the detected network activity made by the process.
+Monitors network activity made by a process through the use of [Windows Event Tracing (ETW)](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/event-tracing-for-windows--etw-) and Full Packet Capture (FPC).
+Filters a generated .pcap file with BPF filtering based on the detected network activity made by processes.
 This application makes process network monitoring hella' easy.

 <details>
-  <summary>Why not just use ProcMon+Wireshark??</summary>
+  <summary>"Why not just use ProcMon+Wireshark??"🤔🤔</summary>

-One of the best methods of monitoring a process in Windows is with the use of the Sysinternal [ProcMon](https://learn.microsoft.com/sv-se/sysinternals/downloads/procmon).
+One of the best methods of monitoring activities by a process in Windows is with the Sysinternal tool [ProcMon](https://learn.microsoft.com/sv-se/sysinternals/downloads/procmon).
 However, there are some downsides:
 1. **Manual Work**: To get a Full Packet Capture per process you need to manually start a packet capture with a tool like Wireshark/Tshark, and create a filter for endpoints based on the results of ProcMon, which can be timeconsuming and potential endpoints may be missed due to human error of the process is not automated.
-2. **Child processes**: It can be tedious to maintain a trackrecord of all of the child processes that may spawn.
+2. **Child processes**: It can be tedious to maintain a track record of all of the child processes that may spawn and the endpoints they're communicating with
 3. **DNS queries**: (AFAIK) ProcMon doesn't support capturing DNS queries.
 It does enable provide with UDP Send to port 53, but no information of the actual domain name that's queried.
 </details>